Have you ever craved meat?

 I remember when I went vegetarian in 2014 and how one night I just binged on meat.
 I was fully aware of what I was doing and what I was contributing to, but I couldn’t stop eating meat.

-My family just came home from a family gathering and they brought a plate full of chicken legs, sausages, and everything that the Balkans are proud of.
+My family just came home from a family gathering and they brought a plate full of chicken legs, sausages, and everything that people from the Balkans are proud of.

 I kept on repeating to myself that I was slowly transitioning and that it was okay for me to eat it.
 That I was not a bad person – which I wasn’t, of course – but that I need to listen to my body and eat meat, even if only today.